Nigeria AI Policy Tracker

 Latest action: Ongoing ecosystem engagement on digital transformation, with opportunities to include stronger frontier AI safety language.

-Our ask: Coordinate a cross-ministerial frontier AI safety consultation with civil society, academia, and labor stakeholders.
+Priority ask: Coordinate a cross-ministerial frontier AI safety consultation with civil society, academia, and labor stakeholders.

 FMCIDE can serve as a coordination hub for policy alignment between innovation goals and public-safety safeguards.